 Why Did My Parrot’s Feathers Change Color?

-Illness or nutritional deficiencies can cause ‘markers’ to develop on growing feathers.
-They may include:
+Illness or nutritional deficiencies can cause markers to develop on growing feathers, such as:

 - Stripes or banding